huz4f/huz4f/content/Blogs/Sheep.md

 Do we realize how short life is and humans can attain only certain amount of wisdom ?

-- A baby is taught basic stuff by his parents but they are also mere humans
+- A baby is taught basic stuff by his parents but they are also mere humans \
+are we able to trust with our eyes closed?

+A story worth coming back to reflect.